Tightening Your Pedals

 If this is your first time clipping in and you're having difficulty, or if your shoes start to feel loose in the pedals, you can adjust the tension on the pedals for a more comfortable fit.
 The tension screws are located on the back of the pedals and help hold your cleats and shoes securely to the Bike or Bike+.
 Adjusting the tension periodically to ensure you have the optimal fit for your personal preference is recommended.
 Below is an image of the tension screw.

-Before adjusting the tension on the pedals, turn the resistance knob all the way to the right to lock the flywheel and crank arms in place.
+Before adjusting the tension on the pedals, lock the flywheel and crank in place by turning the knob fully to the right.

 - Turn the pedal upside down so that screws are visible.